 Top Crème de Cassis cocktails

 Bartenders, it seems, would agree.
 The best and brightest mixologists favor the original and perfect Burgundy crème de cassis when creating their signature cocktails.
-They recognize the quality on offer from brands made in the US, but there is something about the flavor and scent of the noir de Bourgogne that cannot be rivaled.
+They recognize the quality on offer from brands made in the US, but there is something about the noir de Bourgogne’s flavor and scent that cannot be rivaled.
 We’ve included some of the best crème de cassis cocktails below:

 Ingredients: 1 tbsp of crème de cassis, a measure of Champagne

 Method: Simplicity itself.
 Add the crème de cassis to the bottom of a Champagne glass and top up with Champagne.
 Garnish with a fresh blackberry.